 Another model is message exchange across services, which is designed for bilateral exchange between two service operators.
 In this model, depository institutions can connecting to either service operator, and those operators conducting message exchange with each other and providing settlement arrangements, among other things.
 Automated clearinghouse (ACH) payments use this model.

-Will the FedNow Service be interoperable with other private-sector services for instant payments to facilitate nationwide reach?
+Is the FedNow Service interoperable with other private-sector services for instant payments to facilitate nationwide reach?

 The Federal Reserve Board views nationwide reach as a key objective for real-time gross settlement infrastructure for instant payments.